quinncheong/quinncheong.github.io/about.markdown

 ### **3 Dying questions**
 1) What is the meaning to life?
 Are we born just so we can perish, or are we destined for greater things?

 2) Does hard work REALLY trump everything else?
-Can one be certain that if he, regardless of background, works harder than the herd for the next 20 years, will be guaranteed a shot a success?
+Can one be certain that if he, regardless of background, works harder than the herd for the next 20 years, he will be guaranteed a shot a success?

 3) Why is there so much hate in this world?
 Why has everyone been poulluted with jealousy and greed?
 Why are the successful able to look past these nonsensical, arbitrary desires and focus on the real thing?

 > Life is a big, dark room, so big that its 1km by 1km, and so dark that no matter how hard you try, you cant see shit.
 However, there is a door.
 Some people are born closer to the door, but others, not so lucky.
-Keep walking, find the wall, and move, regardless of what it takes. - Quinn
+Keep walking, find the wall, and move, regardless of what it takes.